-A whopping 76% of marketing executives reported that they are increasing their investment in content marketing this year.
+A whopping 76% of marketing executives reported that they are increasing their investment in content marketing this year, yet the power of content marketing is often called into question when it comes to budget allocations.

 We can see growing proof of the evolution of content in the digital wild: brands answering consumer questions with educational content, enticing readers to enter into their marketing funnel.